Thinker: Learning to Plan and Act: Future Work and Conclusion

 \section{Future Work and Conclusion}

 While the Thinker algorithm offers many advantages, it also presents several limitations that provide potential areas for future research.
 Firstly, the Thinker algorithm carries a large computational cost.
 A single step in the original MDP corresponds to $K$ steps in the augmented MDP, in addition to the overhead of model training.
 Secondly, the algorithm currently enforces rigid planning, requiring the agent to roll out from the root state and restricts it to planning for a fixed number of steps.
-Thirdly, the algorithm assumes a deterministic environment, with the model not predicting stochastic transitions.
+Thirdly, the algorithm employs a deterministic model to facilitate tree traversal, which may not work well for a stochastic environment.

 Future work could focus on addressing these limitations, such as enabling more flexible planning steps and integrating uncertainty into the model.
 Additionally, exploring the application of the algorithm in multi-environment settings is a promising direction.
-We hypothesize that the advantages of a learned planning algorithm over a hand-crafted one will become more pronounced in such scenarios, given that planning is a universally applicable skill across many environments.
+We hypothesize that the advantages of a learned planning algorithm over a handcrafted one will become more pronounced in such scenarios.
 Exploring how other RL algorithms perform within the Thinker-augmented MDP is an additional direction for future work.

-In conclusion, we introduce the Thinker algorithm, an MDP transformation approach that enables agents to learn planning and acting jointly.
-We posit that the universality of this algorithm paves the way for new research exploring how models can be used.